zwicker-group/py-pde/docs/source/manual/advanced_usage.rst

 i.e., `laplace` for a scalar Laplacian and `vector_laplace` for a Laplacian operating on a vector field.
 Moreover, the dot product between two vector fields can be denoted by using :code:`dot(field1, field2)` in the expression, and :code:`outer(field1, field2)` calculates an outer product.
-In this case, boundary conditons for the operators can be specified using the `bc` argument, in which case the same boundary conditions are applied to all operators.
+In this case, boundary conditions for the operators can be specified using the `bc` argument, in which case the same boundary conditions are applied to all operators.
 The additional argument `bc_ops` provides a more fine-grained control, where conditions for each individual operator can be specified.